Do you charge an ADMISSION FEE?

 Disclaimer: If you are putting up posters, only painter's tape is permitted.

 Lost & FOUND

 Summit collects a lost and found throughout the event; however, the lost and found remains at the local theatre after the event.
 Because the theatre is typically closer for participants than our office, all items will be left with the theatre lost and found system.
 Contact the theatre/venue directly for items missing in action.

 Are there any RULES that I should be aware of?

 The stage floors are as precious as GOLD to us and to the venues we use.
 Studios have signed a disclaimer that they are responsible for any damages to floors or other property of the venue.
 Here are some stick rules that all participants should know.
 Anyone not adhering to these rules risks disqualification, or being financially responsible for damages.

 NO GLITTER.
 Check all your props and costumes, for glitter that may fall off during performances.
 Glitter does not come off of dance floors.
 (There are some solutions to glitter issues such as modge podge.
 Speak with your teacher if you feel this may be a concern.)

 NON-MARKING FOOTWEAR.
-If your routine has footwear other that dance shoes, they need to have non-marking soles.
-This is particularly concerning for hip hop shoes.
+If your routine has footwear other than dance shoes, they need to have non-marking soles.
+This is particularly concerning for hip-hop shoes.
 Tappers… be sure to check that your screws are in properly.